HOw ai Automation works

 - When chunking occurs and which memory is accessed

+The orchestra does not play music.
 It ensures the right instruments play at the right time.

 The AI Brain — Where Reasoning Happens